 Energetic nightlife or easy access to other parts of the city.Capitol Hill forms DC’s easternmost border and is far from other popular parts of the city, although convenient to major highways, several Metro lines, and Union Station.
 The Hill’s nightlife is on the quieter side, but there’s always evening activity along Pennsylvania Avenue, Barrack’s Row, and nearby H Street or the Navy Yard.
 If you appreciate putting down roots, you’ll find plenty of favorite haunts to call your own here.

-Abundant rowhouses, new condos, and the occasional apartment buildingWhile Eastern Market and Capitol Hill real estate are highly coveted, there are still other housing options to the north and east of the neighborhood.
-Larger condos, houses, townhomes and new development can be found along Potomac Avenue and the Navy Yard next to Nationals Park baseball stadium.
+Abundant rowhouses, new condos, and the occasional apartment buildingWhile Eastern Market and Capitol Hill real estate is highly coveted, there are still other housing options to the north and east of the neighborhood.
+Larger condos, houses, townhomes, and new development can be found along Potomac Avenue and the Navy Yard next to the Nationals Park baseball stadium.
+Contact Jeanne Phil Meg Team to find homes for sale in Capitol Hill.

 The tight-knit community with a strong sense of history and identity.The Hill has managed to keep its small village feel despite Washington’s ups and downs over the years.
 There’s a sense of home here that can be missing in other parts of Washington.
 You can enjoy the National Mall and Smithsonian museums, or ride your bike along some of the loveliest streets in America.